Grelbatron/MidiEvil/README.md

 src code contains the sketch and libraries required to compile the code

-build document contains bill of materials, scheamtic, drill template and note
+build document contains bill of materials, schematic, drill template and notes

-user manual describes operation and configutataion fo the device
+user manual describes operation and configurataion for the device

 updater.exe packages the current .hex, avrdude and a batch script to make uploading firmware easy if you aren't a programmer